BabylonJS/Documentation/content/features/featuresDeepDive/lights/shadows.md

 ## Introduction

-In this tutorial, we are going to learn how to create shadows inBabylon.js.
+In this tutorial, we are going to learn how to create shadows in Babylon.js.
 Shadows are now becoming dynamic, and they are now dynamically generated depending upon a light.
 You might want to visit a playground example for this tutorial:

 <Playground id="#IFYDRS" title="Shadow Example" description="Simple Example of adding shadows to your scene." image="/img/playgroundsAndNMEs/divingDeeperShadows1.jpg" isMain={true} category="Shadows"/>

 ## How can I do this?

-Shadows are easy to generate using the babylon.js `ShadowGenerator`.
+Shadows are easy to generate using the Babylon.js `ShadowGenerator`.
 This function uses a shadow map: a map of your scene generated from the light’s point of view.

-The two parameters used by the shadow generator are: the size of the shadow map, and which light is used for the shadow map's computation.
+The two parameters used by the shadow generator are: the size of the shadow map, and which light is used for the shadow map's computation:

 ```javascript
 const shadowGenerator = new BABYLON.ShadowGenerator(1024, light);